 If you’re planning to lay porcelain paving yourself purely to save money, it may be best to offer your services as a labourer to the installer rather than complete the whole project yourself.
 This way you can pick up installation tips too, should you decide to complete another paving project at a later date.

 Cutting Porcelain Paving

 Whichever laying option you decide to go with it’s likely a number, often up to ten per cent of slabs, will require cutting.
-As you’d expect 20mm external paving like our Delta Anthracite porcelain paving is very dense and it’s not advisable to try and cut slabs with a ‘dry’ angle grinder which is often used by installers to cut natural stone paving which is softer and cuts more readily with a hand tool.
+As you’d expect 20mm external paving like our Ashton Grey porcelain paving is very dense and it’s not advisable to try and cut slabs with a ‘dry’ angle grinder which is often used by installers to cut natural stone paving which is softer and cuts more readily with a hand tool.